How to Update Windows 10 to 11 Without Losing Data

 Conclusion

-Upgrading to Windows 11 without losing data is safe and straightforward — as long as you prepare properly:
+Upgrading to Windows 10 to Windows 11 without losing data is safe and straightforward — as long as you prepare properly:

 - Check device compatibility.